Didcot: Governance

+Meetings of the town council are chaired by the mayor.
+Mayors are elected by the councillors for a one-year term; since 6 May 2025 the mayor has been Councillor Jim Loder (Park ward).

+Didcot is also the largest town in the parliamentary constituency of Didcot and Wantage, which has been represented since 2024 at Westminster by Olly Glover, Liberal Democrat.

+Administrative history

+Didcot was an ancient parish in Berkshire.
+When elected parish and district councils were created in 1894, Didcot was given a parish council and included in the Wallingford Rural District.
+The rural district council moved its offices from Wallingford to Didcot in the 1950s.
+Wallingford Rural District was abolished in 1974 and the area was transferred to Oxfordshire and the new district of South Oxfordshire, becoming the largest town in the new district.
+After 1974 parish councils were allowed to declare their parishes to be towns and take the style town council, as Didcot has done.
+The Civic Hall was built for the town council in 1979 and also serves as a venue for public events.

 Health

 The district in England with the highest healthy life expectancy, according to an Office for National Statistics (ONS) study, is the 1990s-built Ladygrove Estate in Didcot.
 While the average UK healthy lifespan was thought to be 68.8 for women and 67 for men in 2001, people in Ladygrove district of Didcot could expect 86 healthy years.
 It is believed Ladygrove may have benefited from the local recreation grounds and sports centre.

 Education

 Didcot is served by seven primary schools: All Saints' C of E, Aureus, Ladygrove Park, Manor, Northbourne C of E, Stephen Freeman and Willowcroft.
 Along with these seven schools based in Didcot, a further six local village schools form the Didcot Primary Partnership: Blewbury Endowed C of E, Cholsey, Hagbourne, Harwell Community, Long Wittenham C of E and South Moreton County.
 Didcot Primary Academy, opened in 2016 in the Great Western Park area, falls under Harwell Parish.

-There are two state secondary schools in Didcot: St Birinus School and Didcot Girls' School are single-sex schools that join at sixth form to host Didcot Sixth Form.
-Following the construction of the Great Western Park estate, another two secondary schools have opened; UTC Oxfordshire (ages 14–19), in 2015, and Aureus School (ages 11–16), in 2017.
+Two of Didcot's state secondary schools; St Birinus School and Didcot Girls' School are single-sex schools that join at sixth form to host Didcot Sixth Form.
+There are two other secondary schools in Didcot which have opened alongside the construction of the Great Western Park estate; UTC Oxfordshire (ages 14–19), in 2015, and Aureus School (ages 11–16), in 2017.